GongCheng1919/HIPACK/README.md

 # Implementation Instructions

 ## Usage in C++ backend

+The native support of `nx3` kernel is implemented in C++.
+The other convolution kernel sizes are implemented by tiling the convolution into multiple `nx3` convolutions through pytorch function calls.

 ### Customizable parameters
 - **N**: Input batch size.
 (Supported values: 1, 2, 4, 8)
 - **Ci**: Number of input channels.
 (Supported values: 32, 64, 128, 256)